-- Ensuring the School's policy is developed and effectively implemented with partners, including ensuring that all staff are aware of this policy, and understand their role in its implementation. - Ensuring all staff who need to know, are aware of the relevant child's condition. - Overseeing the management and provision of support for children with medical conditions, including the development of IHCPs. - Ensuring that sufficient trained numbers of staff are available to implement the policy and deliver IHCPs, including contingency and emergency situations. - Ensuring that School staff are appropriately insured and are aware that they are insured. - Alerting the School nurse in the case of any child who has a medical condition that may require support at school where this is not already known.
+- Ensuring the School's policy is developed and effectively implemented with partners, including ensuring that all staff are aware of this policy, and understand their role in its implementation. - Ensuring all staff who need to know, are aware of the relevant child's condition. - Overseeing the management and provision of support for children with medical conditions, including the development of IHCPs. - Ensuring that sufficient trained numbers of staff are available to implement the policy and deliver IHCPs, including contingency and emergency situations. - Assisting with risk assessment for School visits and other activities outside of the normal timetable. - Ensuring that School staff are appropriately insured and are aware that they are insured. - Alerting the Pupil Receptionist in the case of any child who has a medical condition that may require support at school where this is not already known.